-Lot lines shall delineate boundaries of individual lots and shall be reasonably configured to provide clarity of ownership and ample space for the location of wells, septic systems, and other utilities as well as a building envelope for a single family home and a driveway.
+Lot lines shall delineate boundaries of individual lots and shall be reasonably configured to provide clarity of ownership and ample space for the location of wells, septic systems, and other utilities as well as a building envelope for a single family dwelling and/or duplex dwelling units and a driveway or driveways.
 Driveway locations shall be shown on all plans.